How to Care for Your Specific Skin Type With Ease

 More often than not, it is the cleanser causing combination skin.
 The cleanser you choose is the cornerstone in your skin care routine.

-Follow with a lightweight, non-commedogenic moisturizer to hydrate the dry areas without clog pores or adding excess oil to the T-zone.
+Follow with a lightweight, non-comedogenic moisturizer to hydrate the dry areas without clog pores or adding excess oil to the T-zone.
 Incorporate a results driven serum or toner with balancing properties to help regulate oil production and refine pores.
 It’s important to experiment with products and find the right combination that works for your basic skin types.

 Dry Skin Type